AWegnerGitHub/awegnergithub.github.io-content/2023_06_13_stackexchange_strike_update2.md

 Much like yesterday, I continue to re-evaluate my relationship with Stack Exchange.
 I'm really happy that the data dump has been restored.
 The messaging around it though continues to erode my trust in the company's actions.
-This was also one of the easier items for Stack Exchange to agree to, even though it looks like a co-founder had to step in to get this accomplished.
+This was also one of the easier items for Stack Exchange to agree to, even though it looks like a co-founder may have had a hand in resolving this as well.
+I don't know if that's true and I appreciate the work the representatives have done to resolve our first point of contention.

 It's also very telling that the messaging doesn't mention the restoration in the context of the strike at all.
 If the company was attempting to build goodwill in this environment, I'd think they would point to the conditions in the open letter and tie the enablement of the data dumps directly